A DYNAMIC PARTNERSHIP

-Top reasons why our clients are looking for a strategic financial partner.
+Top reasons why clients look for a strategic financial partner:

 On June 15, 2019, the Securities and Exchange Commission ("Commission") adopted Regulation Best Interest, which establishes a new standard of conduct under the Securities Exchange Act of 1934 ("Exchange Act") for broker-dealers and natural persons who are associated persons of a broker-dealer ("associated persons") (unless otherwise indicated, together referred to as "broker-dealer" or "you") when making a recommendation of any securities transaction or investment strategy involving securities (including account recommendations) to a retail customer.
 When making such a recommendation to a retail customer, we must act in the best interest of the retail customer at the time the recommendation is made, without placing our financial or other interest ahead of the retail customer's interest.

-Download the attached Customer Relationship Summary (CRS) to learn more about Regulation Best Interest (REG BI)
+Click on the button below to learn more about our Customer Relationship Summary (CRS) and about Regulation Best Interest (REG BI).

 Provide certain required disclosure before or at the time of the recommendation, about the recommendation and the relationship between you and your retail customer.